GIS and RS Graduate Certificate Program

 - detailed work experience in applicable field.

-For a petition to be considered, it must be completed and returned to Madysen Rydeen, email@example.com, by October 15 for the fall semester or February 15 for the spring semester.
+For a petition to be considered, it must be completed and returned to email@example.com, by October 15 for the fall semester or February 15 for the spring semester.

 The process for applying for certificates has now changed.
 Students must apply to complete the GIS or RS certificates prior to completing all coursework in either certificate.
-The certificate should be applied to a student’s curriculum time before the semester of graduation.
-It is the sole responsibility of the student to contact Madysen Rydeen, firstname.lastname@example.org, to begin the process of adding the GIS or RS certificate to his or her curriculum.
+The certificate should be applied to a student’s curriculum before the semester of graduation.
+It is the responsibility of the student to contact Kristi Wolff, firstname.lastname@example.org, to begin the process of adding the GIS or RS certificate to his or her curriculum.
 This can occur prior to taking any GIS or RS courses, with a final deadline of the 5th class day of the graduation semester.

 The certification will appear on the official Texas A&M University transcript.
 You will also receive a paper certificate.

-All administrative paperwork, including applications and petitions, will be processed through the Department of Ecosystem Science and Management.
+All administrative paperwork, including applications and petitions, will be processed through the Department of Geography.

 If you have any questions regarding the addition of the certificate to your curriculum, please contact: